 Shreveport – § 50-135.2, Prohibits possession of weapons at government facilities and facilities owned by the City.

 (Bias Toward Closure)

-In May of 2012 an amendment to the Louisiana law, initiated by AKTI, incorporated the bias toward closure concept into 14:95 and clarified that various one-hand operable knives could be legally owned and carried in that state.
+In May of 2012, an amendment to the Louisiana law, initiated by AKTI, incorporated the bias toward closure concept into 14:95 and clarified that various one-hand operable knives could be legally owned and carried in that state.
 This amendment remains as sub-part (4) (b) of 14:95.
-Thus, there is no issue with respect ‘assisted opening’ knives or other types using a thumb stud or declivity to enable one hand use.
+Thus, there is no issue with respect to ‘assisted opening’ knives or other types using a thumb stud or declivity to enable one-hand use.

 Louisiana law allows municipalities considerable latitude with respect to local governance.
 Section 14:95 (F) expressly provides that convictions for violating such local laws may apply for purposes of repeat offender sentencing: